 Data is the example information from which the machine learning aims to learn.
-In the previous scenario, the data is the labelled photo of pets.
+In the previous scenario, the data is the labelled photos of pets.

 The model designates the whole process of using the data and transforming it into the goal of machine learning.
-In our example the model would be the full process that can take a given photo and transform it into a prediction with regards to the pet depicted.
+In our example the model would be the full process that can take a given photo and transform it into a prediction of the pet depicted.

 The optimization algorithm that describes the process of moving from one model to a better one.
 This allows for the learning to happen by moving from one model to a one that better solves the problem.